alex-antonison/wsl-development-setup/README.md

 * [https://chocolatey.org/](https://chocolatey.org/) - Package management for Windows in PowerShell.
 * [Windows Terminal](https://github.com/microsoft/terminal) - This has been my favorite terminal so far in Windows.
 * [Nick Janetakis](https://nickjanetakis.com/) - Posted a blog about setting up and using docker.

+## Contribution Notes

+* When working in the Ubuntu scripts, if you run into an odd error, it could be a result of Windows new line characters, you can run `sed -i -e 's/\r$//' filename` to resolve the issue.